-2021 2020

-Purchase of tangible capital assets Proceeds from bank debt Repayments of bank debt Use of unspent financing to fund payments on tangible capital assets and bank debt in year \$ 1,930,723 916,000 (2,846,723) \$ 16,036,968 (16,890,529) - -
+2023 2022 Purchase of tangible capital assets Repayments of bank debt Use of unspent financing to fund payments on \$ 20,699 986,000 \$ 83,157 950,000 tangible capital assets and bank debt in year (1,006,699) (1,033,157) \$ \$

-\$ - \$ (853,561)

-9. Employee pension benefits:
+8. Employee pension benefits:

-The Foundation and its employees contribute to the Municipal Pension Plan (the "Plan"), a multi-employer, jointly trusteed pension plan.
-The board of trustees, representing plan members and employers, is responsible for overseeing the management of the Plan, including investment of the assets and administration of benefits.
+The Foundation and its employees contribute to the Municipal Pension Plan (the "Plan"), a jointly trusteed pension plan.
+The board of trustees, representing plan members and employers, is responsible for administering the Plan, including investment of the assets and administration of benefits.
 The Plan is a multi-employer defined benefit pension plan.
 Basic pension benefits provided are based on a formula.
-The Plan has about 213,000 active members and approximately 106,000 retired members.
-Active members include 13 contributors from the Foundation.
+As at December 31, 2022, the Plan has about 240,000 active members and approximately 124,000 retired members.
+Active members include 16 contributors from the Foundation.

-Every three years, an actuarial valuation is performed to assess the financial position of the Plan and adequacy of plan funding.
+Every three years, an actuarial valuation is performed to assess the financial position of the plan and adequacy of plan funding.
 The actuary determines an appropriate combined employer and member contribution rate to fund the plan.
-The actuary's calculated contribution rate is based on the entry-age normal cost method, which produces the long-term rate of member and employer contributions sufficient to provide benefits for average future entrants to the plan.
+The actuary's calculated contribution rate is based on the entry- age normal cost method, which produces the long-term rate of member and employer contributions sufficient to provide benefits for average future entrants to the plan.
 This rate may be adjusted for the amortization of any actuarial funding surplus and will be adjusted for the amortization of any unfunded actuarial liability.

-The most recent actuarial valuation as at December 31, 2018 indicated a \$2,866 million funding surplus for basic pension benefits on a going concern basis.
-The next valuation will be as at December 31, 2021, with results available in 2022.
+The most recent actuarial valuation as at December 31, 2021 indicated a \$3,761 million funding surplus for basic pension benefits and a balance of \$3,185 million in the rate stabilization account.
+The next valuation will be as at December 31, 2024, with results available in 2025.

 Employers participating in the Plan record their pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
-This is because the Plan records accrued liabilities and accrued assets for the Plan in aggregate with the result that there is no consistent and reliable basis for allocating the obligation, assets and cost to the individual employers participating in the Plan.
+This is because the Plan records accrued liabilities and accrued assets for the Plan in aggregate, resulting in no consistent and reliable basis for allocating the obligation, assets and cost to the individual employers participating in the Plan.

-During fiscal 2021, the Foundation paid \$94,174 (2020 - \$98,069) for employer contributions to the Plan.
+During fiscal 2023, the Foundation paid \$116,162 (2022 - \$99,593) for employer contributions to the Plan.

-10. Transactions with Fraser Health Authority:
+9. Transactions with Fraser Health Authority:

-- (a) Included in accounts receivable at March 31, 2021 was \$450,000 receivable from FHA for parking revenue.
-At March 31, 2020, there was \$3 million receivable from FHA in relation to an operating grant of \$773,404 provided to the Foundation and the reimbursement of tenant improvements paid by the Foundation of \$2,226,596 related to the Lodge. - (b) The amounts recognized as owing to FHA represent qualifying expenditures as incurred by the Peace Arch Hospital and funded by the Foundation.
-The amount is unsecured, non-interest bearing and due on demand. - (c) FHA provides office space for the Foundation's use on a no-charge basis.
-As the fair value of the use of this space is not readily determinable, no related amount has been recognized in the financial statements. - (d) The Foundation entered into an agreement with FHA to lease and operate the Lodge (note 5), with an effective commencement date of April 1, 2020 and lease term of 15 years expiring on March 31, 2035.
+- (a) Included in accounts receivable at March 31, 2023 was \$34,000 (2022 \$16,808) receivable from FHA for parking revenue. - (b) The amounts recognized as owing to FHA represent qualifying expenditures as incurred by the Peace Arch Hospital and funded by the Foundation.
+The amount is unsecured, noninterest bearing and due on demand. - (c) FHA provides office space for the Foundation's use on a no-charge basis.
+As the fair value of the use of this space is not readily determinable, no related amount has been recognized in the financial statements. - (d) The Foundation entered into an agreement with FHA to lease and operate the Lodge (note 4), with an effective commencement date of April 1, 2020 and lease term of 15 years expiring on March 31, 2035.
 FHA pays base rent of \$2,988,384 per annum plus operating costs as defined under the agreement and determined on an annual basis.
 Amounts are recorded in rental income in the Statement of Operations.

-11. Commitments and contingencies:
+10. Commitments and contingencies: